Shawn McCarthy

-Shawn Michael McCarthy (born February 22, 1968) is a former American football punter in the National Football League.
-He was drafted by the Atlanta Falcons in the 12th round of the 1990 NFL Draft and later played for the New England Patriots.
-McCarthy played college football at Purdue, where he was also a quarterback.
+Shawn Michael McCarthy (born February 22, 1968) is an American former professional football player who was a punter in the National Football League (NFL).
+He was selected by the Atlanta Falcons in the 12th round of the 1990 NFL draft and later played for the New England Patriots.
+McCarthy played college football for the Purdue Boilermakers, where he was also a quarterback.
 He attended Fremont Ross High School and was the football teams' starting quarterback, punter and placekicker.

 On November 3, 1991, McCarthy placed a 93-yard punt versus the Buffalo Bills that was downed inside Buffalo's 1-yard line.
 The punt, which set a Patriots franchise record, was the third longest in NFL history and the longest since the AFL-NFL merger.
 In Week 13 of the 1991 season, McCarthy threw a complete pass on a fake punt to Ben Coates for an 11-yard gain.
 It was the only pass attempt of his NFL career.